Flexible Formulas

 Other areas of ALICE where formulas are supported

-In addition to the remaining duration field in the plan page, users can input formulas in the Excel export file, to be imported back into ALICE as an updated plan.
+In addition to Plan page, users can input formulas in the Excel export file, to be imported back into ALICE as an updated plan.

 Formula fields are currently supported in the Task tab in the column labeled duration equation, and in Task Equipment and Task Material tabs in the required amount column.
 The same formatting rules apply: snake case and standard algebraic operators are supported.